Oneflow-Inc/DLPerf/README.md

 XLA (Accelerated Linear Algebra) is a domain-specific compiler for linear algebra that can accelerate models with potentially no source code changes.

-We plan to test these DNN models with XLA open and not open if the framework support.
+We plan to test these DNN models with or without XLA if the framework supports.

 #### AMP

 On some NVIDIA GPUs, Automatic Mixed Precision(AMP) uses FP16 to deliver a performance boost of 3X versus FP32.

-We plan to test these DNN models with AMP open and not open if the framework support.
+We plan to test these DNN models with or without AMP if the framework supports.

 ### Median Value Principle